amurill9/College-Projects/1984-Themed-Reader/README.md

 This program evaluates words from STDIN and evaluates if they appear in a list of old speak or bad speak words.
-To use the program do the following:
+It uses both a bloom filter and a hash table to keep track of the keys and values and their ocurrences To use the program do the following:

 - Use "make" or "make all" to compile the program
 - Call the excecutable "newspeak"